getgud-io/cpp-getgud-sdk/README.md

 ### Death Action

+A Death action represents a death of a player, either by another player, the environemnt or the plater itself.
 To create a death action to a match, use the `DeathActionData` class.
 The Death player causes the player to Die, if the player died it should ALWAYS be marked.
 We do not detect this automatically.

 ```cpp